eda-ricercatore/eda-ricercatore.github.io/vecchi-progetti/old-projects.md

 ##	VLSI Design Projects

+###	Verilog RTL Design of Pipelined Wideword Processor

++ *Verilog* RTL design of the 4-stage pipelined *Troy Wideword Processor*, with 128-bit datapath.
++ *Verilog* testbenches have been developed for each *Verilog* module to support unit testing and regression testing.
+A *Makefile* is provided for "build automation" (or the automation of analyzing and elaborating the RTL designs, and simulating them).
++ See [MarcheProcessor](https://github.com/eda-ricercatore/MarcheProcessor) for the *Verilog* source code for this project.
++ See [TROY_AJM_ZO.pdf](./vlsi-design-projects/TROY_AJM_ZO.pdf) for the project report.
++ See [processor.pdf](./vlsi-design-projects/processor.pdf) for an addendum to the project report.

+###	Viterbi Decoder

++ Designed the synthesizable behavioral Verilog RTL model of the Viterbi decoder.
++ Developed a model of a digital communications system, which is comprised of its transmitting-end, a noisy communications channel, and its receiving-end.
+In the transmitting-end of this communications system, data is encoded.
+In the model of the communications channel, as the data passes through the channel, data is intentionally corrupted randomly.
+Verilog's random number generator is used to do this.
+In the receiving-end of this communications system, data is decoded.
++ Developed Verilog testbenches for each Verilog module in this communications system.
+Used these testbenches for unit testing and regression testing.
+A Makefile is provided for "build automation" (or the automation of analyzing and elaborating the RTL designs, and simulating them).
++ Carried out static timing analysis on synthesized Verilog netlist of the Viterbi decoder.
++ Extracted synthesized Verilog netlist of the Viterbi decoder to a SPICE netlist, and simulated the SPICE netlist with the Synopsys NanoSim circuit simulator.
++ See [Viterbi decoder](https://github.com/eda-ricercatore/PicenoDecoders/tree/master/zhiyang_and_andrew) for the *Verilog* source code for this project.
++ See [Viterbi_decoder_AJM_ZO.pdf](./vlsi-design-projects/Viterbi_decoder_AJM_ZO.pdf) for the project report.

 ###	Digital Electronic Circuit for Sorting Numbers

 Sample *Python* script to generate synthesizable behavioral RTL for a digital combinational circuit to sort numbers (a list of integers).
 The RTL model for this circuit is based on the size of the list of integers (x), and the magnitude of the largest number in the list (y).
 File to generate to random numbers: [random_numbers.py](https://github.com/eda-ricercatore/eda-ricercatore.github.io/blob/master/vecchi-progetti/sorting-circuits/random_numbers.py); and file to generate the behavioral RTL and its corresponding *Verilog* testbench [create.py](https://github.com/eda-ricercatore/eda-ricercatore.github.io/blob/master/vecchi-progetti/sorting-circuits/create.py)